seutje/diffusion-api/README.md

 Generated images are cached on disk under `generated_images/`.
 When a request is made with the same prompt and seed combination, the API returns the cached image instead of re-running the model.

+The pipeline now automatically uses CUDA if a GPU is available.
+A modern GPU like an RTX 4070 with at least 12GB of VRAM is recommended for best performance.

 Run the API with:

 ```bash